1. Get Clear on Your Brand Message

 6. Think about your hair, makeup and nails

 My advice hair and makeup wise, is to stay pretty true to what you would usually do if you were getting dressed up for an evening out.
 You basically want to look like the best version of you!
 Hair down is usually the most flattering, but if you’re like me and you wear your hair in a mum bun every single day of the week, you may not feel like yourself with your hair down, so do whatever makes you feel good.
 You can always start with your hair down, then tie it up for some of the second half of the shoot.
 You may want to hire a hair and makeup artist if you think they’ll do it better for you.
 Lemme know if you’d like any help choosing one.

 Think about which tools you use to do your job, such as a laptop, mood boards, a camera, your phone etc. Also think about which visual elements represent your brand, as you may want to incorporate them.
 Can we incorporate any props that show your personality, for example, you may be an avid reader, so we could get some shots with your favourite books in the background.

 If your shoot is taking place at your home/office/studio, make sure everything is clean, tidy and de-cluttered the day before the shoot.
 You don’t want to waste time on the day, that could be spent shooting, by moving and clearing things away.

 If shooting on location, pack everything you’ll need, the day before the shoot.
 Remember to bring a compact mirror, a hair brush and makeup for any top ups.

 Drink lots of water and get plenty of sleep!

-Allow more time than you think you’ll need, to do your hair and makeup.
+Allow more time than you think you’ll need, for just about everything!

 Put your favourite music on, have a glass of dutch courage if needed, and enjoy your shoot!
 I promise to put you completely at ease, and get some incredible photos of you that will help you excel in your business and attract more of your ideal clients.